Clear Lake Superior water at Blackrocks Beach

 Hiking Boots

-Finding comfortable, durable, and well-made footwear for outdoor activities can be challenging, and varies widely from person to person.
+Finding comfortable, durable, and well-made footwear can be challenging, and varies widely from person to person.
 While it’s important to get fitted to find what works best for you, I’m glad to share my personal recommendations.
 By far, my most well-worn (and well-loved!) hiking shoes and boots are Merrell or La Sportiva.

 A hiking boot I have worn religiously (and LOVED!) for nearly 5 years is La Sportiva’s Ultra Raptor II Mid-Leather GTX Hiking Boot.
-I can’t say enough positive about this hiking boot.
-A solid boot with ample ankle and arch support, roomy toe-box, lace-closure locks, lightweight, with grippy soles for any type of weather.
+I can’t say enough positive about this boot.
+A solid choice with ample ankle and arch support, roomy toe-box, lace-closure locks, lightweight, with grippy soles for any type of weather.
 I have hiked hundreds of miles in my Ultra Raptors and they have yet to show signs of significant wear.

 Outdoor Footwear | Trail Runners